Urhobo people: Location

 Urhobos also have large settlements in Ore, Owo and Okitipupa in Ondo State, Ajegunle and other places in Lagos State, Oro in Kwara State, as well as other clusters across Nigeria.

 Culture

+Okpako Orere

+Based on gerontocracy, the Urhobos are governed by the eldest man in each Urhobo community locally known as the "Okpako Orere".

+The Okpako Orere is the eldest surviving male in each Urhobo community, who is also considered as the indigenous political head of the community.

+He is called Okpako Ewo by Isoko-speaking clans, and he is also referred to as Okaroro by Urhobo-speaking clans.

+His position is succeeded to on the basis of gerontocracy when he dies, and the next most senior elder of the community takes his office.

 Festivals

 The Urhobos live very close to, and sometimes in boats on the Niger river.
 Most of their histories, mythologies, and philosophies are water-related.
-Annual fishing festivals that include masquerades, fishing, swimming contests and dancing etc., that became part of the Urhobo heritage.
-An annual, two-day, festival, called Ohworu takes place in Evwreni, the southern part of the Urhobo area.
+Annual fishing festivals include masquerades, fishing, swimming contests, and dancing, and have become part of the Urhobo heritage.
+An annual two-day festival called Ohworu takes place in Evwreni, in the southern part of the Urhobo area.
 During this festival the Ohworhu water spirit and the Eravwe Oganga are displayed.

 Marriage

 Marriage in Urhobo culture requires prayers to the ancestors (Erivwin), and God (Oghene).
 The marriage ritual, known as Udi Arhovwaje, takes place in the ancestral home of the bride or a patrilineal relation of the bride.

 The groom goes with his relatives and friends to the bride's father's home, bringing gifts of drinks, salt, kola nuts and occasionally food requested by the bride's family.
 Formal approval for marriage is given by the bride's parents, or whoever is representing the bride's family, as are the traditional rites of pouring gin, brought by the groom, as a tribute to the father's ancestors in order to bless them with health, children and wealth.
 After this marriage rite the husband can claim a refund of the money (bride price) should the marriage fail.
 It is believed that the ancestors witness the marriage, and only the physical body that is sent to the husband in the marriage, the Erhi (spirit double), remains in the family home.
 This explains why a woman is brought back to be buried in her family home when she dies.

 In the ancestral home of the man, the wife is welcomed into the family by the eldest member.
 She is expected to confess all of her love affairs during and after her betrothal to her husband, if any, and is then absolved of them.
 She becomes a full member of her husband's family after this ritual, and is assumed to be protected by the supernatural (Erivwin).
 This ritual symbolizes an agreement between the wife and the Erivwin.

 If the wife later becomes unfaithful, it is believed that she will be punished by the Erivwin – this could be the reason Urhobo women have an enduring reputation as loyal and faithful wives.